danielharrell/open-eyes-lect-2017-18/Open.md

 no being.-->

-And the parabola, thus understood, can serve as a geometric image for a more general predicament.
-For now consider our own way of being in awareness.
-Our eyes are open, in this sense, as we see through them to a whole world outside us.
-But this sense is again figurative, and perhaps even false.
-If eyes were open the way jars are open, then there would be nothing at their top, so to speak, to poke, or injure, or even blind; and yet there might be something at their bottom to spoil or ruin if left open too long.
-Eyes are open, then, in a different way, and puzzling way, that seems to combine intactness with emptiness, allowing them to withstand the world in one sense, but in another sense to yield to the world altogether.
+And the parabola, thus understood, can serve as a geometric image for a more general predicament, where even our own ways of being open, upon closer look, prove to be ways of being closed that only seem open.
+Consider again how we seem to see through our eyes, to a whole world outside us, and therefore call them "open".
+But how are they open?
+If eyes were open the way jars are open, then there would be nothing at their top, so to speak, to poke, or injure, or even blind; and yet there might be something at their bottom to spoil or ruin, if left open too long.
+But eyes instead seem both intact and empty: intact enough, at least, to withstand the world to remain an organ of sight, yet also empty enough to yield to the world to a faculty of sight. stay intact enough, it seems, to withstand the world as an organ of sight; yet also stay empty enough to yield to the world as a faculty of sight.

-- Revise from here: incorporate stuff from below, with question about how these senses could both hold unless the world filled our eyes without getting in.

-For one thing, open eyes can be poked, injured, even blinded.
-Unlike open jars, then, open eyes stay intact at the top, so to speak. just letting the world in.
-Being open, for eyes, seems to mean staying intact.
-For another thing, the world gets into our eyes, we might say, to fill what's inside rather than spoil it---again unlike a lidless jar, just letting the world in.
-But how could the world fill what has to stay intact, how does the world get in?
-And if it does get in, the world gets in, we might say, to fill what's inside, as if there were nothing already in our eyes to spoil---another difference between open eyes and open jars.
-But then how can the world fill our eyes so completely, if they also stay intact, unless the world could fill them without getting in?
-Which seems to mean filling them from within rather than without?
-Or even to mean not filling them at all, if the world is fully there already, at once, within our eyes at the moment they open, as a cause of openness rather than an effect?
+But this suggests that the world somehow fills our eyes, without getting in.
+Which seems to mean filling them from within rather than without.
+Or even to mean not filling them at all, as if the world were there already, in our eyes the moment they open, as a cause of openness rather than an effect.

 On this suggestion, then, we would not be able to see the world, but only suffer it, unless our eyes somehow contained